-After meeting Component 1 an organisation must then achieve a pass under all the other components which apply to them.
-For example, a company that both buys and sells glass eels and cultures them, would need to pass both Component 4 - Glass Eel Buying & Trading, and Component 5 - Eel Farming.
+After meeting Component 1 an organisation must then achieve the criteria under all the other components which apply to them.
+For example, a company that both buys and sells glass eels and cultures them, would need to pass both Component 4 - Eel buying & trading, and Component 5 - Eel farming.